ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om3.md

 #### Input, forcing and exectuable configuration {: .no-toc }

-This section tells _payu_ which driver to use for the main model configuration (`access-om3`) and the location of the model executable and all input files.
+This section tells _payu_ which driver to use for the main model configuration (`access-om3`) and the location of the model executable and input files.
 These input files capture data needed for the experiment to be run, including grids, bathymetry, land/sea masks, initial conditions and atmospheric forcing data.
 Information on how these files are generated can be found in the [{{ model }} configuration documentation]({{configs_docs}}).